2. Pontius Pilate (continued)

 Gamala

-When Pilate asks him where he comes from, Yeshua does not answer Nazareth, his hometown, nor Betlehem, his birth place.
-No, he says Gamala, and "indicates with his head that there, somewhere far off to his right, in the north, is the town of Gamala".
+When Pilate asks him where he comes from, Yeshua does not answer Nazareth, the hometown of the biblical Jesus, nor Betlehem, his birth place.
+No, he says Gamala, and «indicates with his head that there, somewhere far off to his right, in the north, is the town of Gamala».

 Gamala is a town northeast of Tiberias at the Sea of Galilee, which is traditionally not linked to the life of Jesus.
 None of the four canonical evangelist mention it, so why would Bulgakov do it?

-Well..
-Some historians argue that the absence of textual references to Nazareth in the Old Testament and the Talmud, as well as the works of Flavius Josephus, suggest that a town called Nazareth did not exist in Jesus' days.
+Some historians argue that the absence of textual references to Nazareth in the Old Testament and the Talmud, as well as the works of Flavius Josephus (57-100), suggest that a town called Nazareth did not exist in Jesus' days.
 They think that Jesus lived in Gamala.

-Close to Gamala, in Bethsaida, the feeding of the 4.000 men and their families took place.
-It was shortly before Jesus entered Jerusalem.
-The crowd was enthusiastic, as was written in John 6:15: "So Jesus, perceiving that they were intending to come and take Him by force to make Him king, withdrew again to the mountain by Himself alone."
+Close to Gamala, in Bethsaida, took place one of the two feedings of the multitude, which Jesus Christ would have done.
+It was the feeding of the 5.000, starting from five barley loaves and two small fish.
+It was shortly after Jesus had heard that John the Baptist had been killed.
+The crowd was enthusiastic, as was written in John 6:15: «So Jesus, perceiving that they were intending to come and take Him by force to make Him king, withdrew again to the mountain by Himself alone».
 After the miracle Jesus sent his apostles away.
-Matthew 14:22: "Immediately Jesus made the disciples get into the boat and go on ahead of him to the other side, while he dismissed the crowd."
+Matthew 14:22: «Immediately Jesus made the disciples get into the boat and go on ahead of him to the other side, while he dismissed the crowd».
 Some scholars assume that Jesus sent his apostles away to avoid them to be considered as Zealots by the authorities.
+This first feeding of the multitude at Bethsaida was described by all four canonical evangelists.
+A second similar miracle, starting from seven loaves and a few fish, from which a group of 4,000 people were fed, was described only by Mark and Matthew.

 Matthew Levi